 Pour in your dried black eyed peas.

-After you’ve added your fresh from the bag, dried, unsoaked beans, add your bacon back in.
+After you’ve added the fresh from the bag, dried, unsoaked beans, add the cooked bacon and tasso.
 Pour in your chicken stock, add your spices, another handful of kosher salt, and bring to a boil.

 Boil for about 5-7 minutes.
 Give your beans a jump start on the cooking and soaking up all those spices.
 After they’ve boiled for a few minutes, reduce to a simmer, cover, and let cook for about and hour and a half to two hours.

 After you have reduced your heat and covered your black eyed peas, there’s not much else you need to do!
 All you need to keep up with is stirring them every so often and tasting the broth/beans (once they are chewable) and monitor your flavor.